 It is notable that the X-A5 has a microphone port, which is missing on the GR II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-A5 and the GR II are recent models that are part of the current product line-up.
-The GR II replaced the earlier Ricoh GR, while the X-A5 followed on from the Fujifilm X-A3.
+The GR II is a recent model that features in the current product line-up of Ricoh.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Ricoh websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A5 or the Ricoh GR II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.